 Very few military members ever advance to four-star general or admiral rank and have the opportunity to work directly for civilian authority (the president).
 The editorial made me wonder if general officers get a more specialized version of the training the rest of us get.
 I hope so.

-Would our military leaders have the balls to say no if a president ordered them to mobilize troops to, say, knock on doors and round up undocumented immigrants?
+Would today’s military leaders have the balls to say no if a president ordered them to mobilize troops to, say, knock on doors and round up undocumented immigrants?
 Or send troops to state election headquarters to stop the counting of votes and seize ballot boxes?
 Would they pass illegal orders down the line and leave it to more junior officers to sacrifice their careers by refusing them?

 Way back then I wrote a blog post or two warning that letting Boykin skate would open the door for other senior officers to engage in politics, but so far I haven’t seen it happening.
 Yes, there are small groups of extremists in the ranks, and a few middle-level officers who tolerate and sympathize with them, but on the whole the rules are working.